• Skip to primary navigation

 Two berry and yogurt parfaits in glass working jars on a brown wood table.

-It's hard to count all the reasons that make this breakfast parfait recipe so perfect.
-It has plenty of protein from the Greek yogurt, and fiber and phytonutrients from the fresh berries.
-And best of all, it's delicious!
+It's hard to count all the reasons that make this breakfast parfait recipe so perfect, but most of all, it's delicious!
 It's so good, in fact, that it doubles as an amazing dessert treat too.
 (Bonus points if you use your own homemade yogurt.)

 Did you know?